Cladonia monomorpha

 General Description

 Cladonia monomorpha is a Pixie Cup very similar to Cladonia pyxidata, but found on acid low productivity heaths, in contrast to the neutral to base rich habitats of Cladonia pyxidata.
 Cladonia monomorpha is typical of heaths on windblown sand (cover sands) in the north European plain, especially in The Netherlands.
 A controversial taxon, not accepted as separate from Cladonia pyxidata by some authors and its occurrence in Britain needs clarification.
 The earlier records from metal mines potentially could be the schizidiate morph of Cladonia humilis but a find in lichen rich cover sand heath in The Brecklands is a good match to the isotope of Cladonia monomorpha pictured at this link.
+Further good material has since been found on parched vegetation on shallow soil over basalt in eastern Scotland.

 As well as the habitat, Cladonia monomorpha is compared to Cladonia pyxidata by Aptroot et al (2001) as having larger bullate plates on the cups both on the inside and outside with the squamules on the outside convex.
 The primary squamules are not prostrate with flat margins, but more or less erect with narrowly recurved margins.
 The basal squamules of Cladonia pyxidata are typically small and dissected, while those of Cladonia pocillum are appressed to the substrate.